-If you want to switch your F-1 student status to a H-1B temporary employment status after completing a program of study or Post-Completion Optional Practical Training, read below about the cap gap extension.
+If you want to switch your F-1 student status to an H-1B temporary employment status after completing a program of study or Post-Completion Optional Practical Training (OPT), read below about the cap gap extension.

 Sometimes in life, the unexpected happens.
 If you experience a financial hardship and you are currently studying in the USA on an F-1 visa, you may request an employment authorization.

-If you are an F-1 student, you may be eligible to participate in Optional Practical Training (OPT), which helps you gain practical work experience related to your field of study.
+If you are an F-1 student, you may be eligible to participate in Optional Practical Training (OPT), which helps students gain relevant work experience within their field of study.

-F-1 students on Post-Completion Optional Training are required to report specific changes of their status to the Office of Global Services (OGS).
+F-1 students on Post-Completion Optional Practical Training (OPT) are required to report specific changes of their status to the Office of Global Services.
 See the full list below.

 Discover what F-1 students are required to report during their 24-month Science, Technology, Engineering and Mathematics (STEM) extension.

-With the help of the Stipended Graduate Assistantships (SGA), eligible F-1 and J-1 students are participating in part-time teaching and residence hall duties and performing world-class research.
+Stipended Graduate Assistantships (SGA) help eligible F-1 and J-1 students to successfully participate in part-time teaching while performing world-class research.